Temperature Dependence of the Magnetic Penetration Depth and Nodal Gap Structure of UPt$_3$ from Small Angle Neutron Scattering

-If there is no variation in the VL geometry as a function of temperature -- a VL phase transition or temperature driven disorder, for example -- then the temperature dependence of the form factor given by Eq.~\ref{London1} and \ref{London2} reflects the temperature dependence of \lam$_i$.
-Strictly speaking, the coherence length $\xi$ is also anisotropic and should be taken into account in the exponential factor of Eq.~\ref{London2}.
-However, the anisotropy in the coherence length is minimal as estimated from $H_{c2}$ measurements~\cite{Shivaram_PRL_1986} and its temperature dependence is sufficiently weak at low temperatures, that the effect of anisotropy is negligible.
+If there is no variation in the VL geometry as a function of temperature, as demonstrated in Fig.~\ref{Fig5}, then the temperature dependence of the form factor given by Eq.~\ref{London2} reflects the temperature dependence of \lam$_3$ where the denominator of Eq.~\ref{London2} simplifies to $1 + \tfrac{4}{3} \lambda_3^2 q^2 \cos^2 \alpha$.

-We have made measurements of the temperature dependence of the VL scattering for magnetic fields along both the crystal $c$ and $a^*$-axes with the field reduced from above $H_{c2}$, after which the only field changes were damped oscillations before measurement at every temperature.
+We have made measurements of the temperature dependence of the VL scattering for magnetic fields along both the crystal $c$ and $a^*$-axes with the field reduced from above $H_{c2}$, followed by damped field oscillations before measurement at each temperature.
 Rocking curves were obtained for each orientation at base temperature and at intermediate temperatures to determine that there was no broadening as temperature was varied.
-The magnet and sample were rotated to the center of the rocking curve and the scattered intensity $I(T)$ was measured ``rocked-on'' as a function of temperature.
-As an example of our raw data, we show $I(T)$ at two fields parallel to the $a^*$-axis in Fig.~\ref{IvsTraw}.
-The diffracted intensity does not approach a constant at the lowest temperatures for either field orientation, indicating the presence of nodes in the superconducting gap.
+The magnet and sample were rotated to the center of the rocking curve and the scattered intensity $I(T)$ was measured ``rocked-on'' ($\phi=\phi_0$) as a function of temperature, Fig.~\ref{Fig4}.

-The opening angle and the scattering vector taken directly from the diffraction pattern are both temperature independent as shown in Fig.~\ref{qAndalphaVsT}(a,b).
-Using their average values, we calculated $|h_1|$ from Eq.~\ref{IntegratedIntensity} at $H=0.2$ T for each temperature.
-Since the penetration depth is isotropic in the plane perpendicular to $c$, we used Eq.~\ref{London1} and our results for $|h_1|$ with $H||c$ to find \lam$_1(T)$, taking $c=\frac{1}{2}$ and $\xi$=120 \AA.
-We then calculated \lam$_3(T)$ from Eq.~\ref{London2} using our values for \lam$_1(T)$ and our $|h_1|$ values for $H||a^*$, with $c=\frac{1}{2}$ and $\xi$=110 \AA.
-The results of this analysis are shown in Fig.~\ref{lambdaVsT}.
+The opening angle and the scattering vector, taken directly from the diffraction pattern, are both temperature independent as shown in Fig.~\ref{Fig5}a,b.
+The penetration depth anisotropy at low temperatures obtained directly from the opening angle is, $\lambda_1/\lambda_3=1.83 \pm 0.04$ at $H=0.2$ T, giving a quasiparticle mass anisotropy of $m_1/m_3=3.34 \pm 0.13$.
+Using the average values of $\alpha$ and $q$, we calculated $|h_1|$ from Eq.~\ref{IntegratedIntensity} at $H=0.2$ T for each temperature and field orientation.
+We determined \lam$_3(T)$, shown in Fig.~\ref{Fig6} from the simplified version of Eq.~\ref{London2} using our $|h_1|$ values for $H||a^*$, the average values of $\alpha$ and $q$ for this field orientation, and $\xi$=110 \AA~\cite{Shivaram_PRL_1986}.
+Since the penetration depth is isotropic in the plane perpendicular to the $c$-axis, we used Eq.~\ref{London1} and our results for $|h_1|$ with $H||c$ to find \lam$_1(T)$. \\